 And the fight was over.

 “It feels good to be back in the ring after a small hiatus after the previous fight.
-The next fight is going to be in the USA.
-That’s where our aim is at.”
+The next fight is going to be in the US.
+That’s where we are aiming to go.”

 Helenius suffered a loss in his previous fight in the USA against his Mexican-American counterpart, Gerald Washington, in July.
 Helenius was leading the fight until the eight round when Helenius made a few mistakes.